D-Gaard/Master-MRI-phantom/README.md

 By Mads Daugaard \& Emil Riis-Jacobsen.

-Faculty of Science University of Copenhagen.
+Faculty of Science, University of Copenhagen.

 Handed in: May 31.
 2024.